Charlie Watts: Equipment and style

 In the 1960s Watts used Ludwig drum sets until he switched to a Gretsch Round-Badge-Set in Black Nitron finish in 1968.
-From 1978 he played a late 1950's Gretsch Round Badge Natural Maple Kit, in a configuration consisting of a 22" x 14" bass drum, a hanging 12" x 8" rack tom which he positioned separately on a stand, a 16" x 16" floor tom, snare drum, hi-hat, and four cymbals.
+From 1978 he played a late 1950's Gretsch Round Badge Natural Maple Kit, in a configuration consisting of a 22" × 14" bass drum, a hanging 12" × 8" rack tom which he positioned separately on a stand, a 16" × 16" floor tom, snare drum, hi-hat, and four cymbals.

 Watts was known for his restrained, highly song-oriented style.
 He was not interested in drawing attention to himself with solos.
 Starting around 1969, he began omitting the backbeat (beats 2 and 4, in a measure of music) hi-hat cymbal eighth notes, in the typical, eighth-note based rock patterns, rather than playing them straight through as was customary.
 This technique allowed the backbeat (played on two and four, on the snare drum) more prominence, while also reducing his physical workload.
 Another characteristic of his playing from around 1968 to the mid-1970s was that he often delayed the snare drum on the second and fourth beats slightly (“late backbeat”), as heard in songs like "Monkey Man", "Wild Horses", "Sister Morphine", and "Let It Bleed".
-In addition, he often did not maintain a constant tempo but significantly accelerated over the course of a song (especially in "Honky Tonk Women").
-From the mid-1970s onward, both of these details decreased in his studio recordings, though they remained noticeable in live performances.
+He often did not maintain a constant tempo but significantly accelerated over the course of a song (especially in "Honky Tonk Women").
+From the mid-1970s, both of these details decreased in his studio recordings, though they remained noticeable in live performances.